"Try Organic Food...or as your Grandparents called it FOOD."

 ~Reality in Balance

 The length of this series, which is set for 52 weeks is for you to become more familiar with your strengths and weaknesses as a sexual abuse survivor.
-While I encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually.
-Join Our Community Support Group.
+I encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually towards your healing.

 Respect others' boundaries.